Dynafit Feline SL - Women's Review

 While running in the mountains and desert trails of the Southwest, we could feel the surface of the trail easily underfoot.
 When running across a tundra environment, where no trails were really present, we felt confident with every step as we could easily feel the ground underneath us.
-This helped to improve balance and thus running performance, in our experiences.
+This helped to improve balance and thus running performance in our experience.

 With such a narrow profile, we are surprised at the level of excellent stability this shoe has to offer.
 Your foot feels like it sits close to the ground, even though it has an 8mm drop.
 The forefoot isn't super wide but is well balanced, with a great, specific fit that prevents the foot from moving in the shoe.
 Rigid in nature, it doesn't roll easily and has excellent stability elements from the forefoot to the heel.

 We initially felt a little worried when we took the shoe out for its maiden voyage on a 6 mile run with over 3000 feet of vertical gain on trail-less tundra.
 However, as soon as we exited the parking lot (which we felt pretty stable climbing up), we were surprised to see how well our weight was distributed from toe to heel.
 Surprising holes that'd normally have us rolling an ankle didn't pose any major problems, neither did water eroded soils.
 When heading back on the downhill where rocks and roots abounded, we found ourselves easily tiptoeing around these hazards.
 With the occasional heel strike, the integrated rocker had us lifting off with ease, without forcing us either way laterally.
 Sidestepping was a cinch with the specific fit, keeping our ankles supported and upright.

 Overall, the excellent design of this more rigid shoe offers superb stability.
 For features, it has a "heel preloader," which seems to wrap the heel up for a more precise fit that leads to better overall stability.
 For both forefoot and heel strikers, this is an excellent shoe for technical and uneven terrain.